soulwing/credo/README.md

 ![Figure N: Group with Owner] (docs/images/group-hierarchy.png)

-A member of the owner group can decrypt owner group's symmetric key, and the owner group's key can then be used to decrypt the symmetric key for owned group.
 Suppose we have a credential that is owned by group `my-app-admins` whose owner group is `my-root`.
 If Annie is a member of `my-root`, Credo can use her private key to decrypt the secret key for `my-root`.
 It can then